U.K. orders six month review of Fox-Sky deal

 Bradley had previously voiced concerns that the combined company would have the third largest reach of any news provider in the U.K., uniquely spanning television, radio, newspapers and digital publications.
 She raised new concerns on Tuesday about the company's commitment to broadcasting standards.

+James Murdoch, Rupert's younger son and CEO of 21st Century Fox, said Thursday that Britain's impending divorce from the European Union made it "more important than ever" for the country to welcome investment.

+"If the U.K. truly is 'open for business' post Brexit, we look forward to moving through the regulatory review process and this transformative transaction for the U.K. creative sector becoming an affirmation of that claim," he said.

-A group of British lawmakers recently pressured the government official to examine accusations of sexual harassment against former Fox News boss Roger Ailes and former star host Bill O'Reilly.
+A group of British lawmakers recently pressured Bradley to examine accusations of sexual harassment against former Fox News boss Roger Ailes and former star host Bill O'Reilly.

-In a letter to Bradley in July, the lawmakers argued that an initial review by Britain's media regulator had failed to address whether Sky's news division was at risk of becoming more like the American news channel.
+In a letter to the government official in July, the lawmakers argued that an initial review by Britain's media regulator had failed to address whether Sky's news division was at risk of becoming more like the American news channel.

 "In the era of fake news it is all the more important we protect trusted news sources from getting into the wrong hands," former Labour Party leader Ed Miliband wrote on Monday in the London Evening Standard.
 "How can we possibly trust the Murdochs with total control of Sky News?"